 In the main footer, you can add widgets, information regarding your business, or even an Instagram gallery.

 In our view, the main footer is an essential section for every website.
-Typically, the bottom footer includes the copyright text, social links, and so on.
+Typically, the bottom footer includes the copyright text, social links, and other relevant contact information.
 You can also hide this with a bit of CSS.
 To disable the bottom footer section in Divi, copy the following code:

 /* Remove bottom footer from divi */